-Alice and the lower court cases that followed it have established the standard for subject matter eligibility in the U.S. Different countries will have different standards
+Alice and the lower court cases that followed it have established the standard for subject matter eligibility for the Patent and Trademark Office in the U.S. Different countries will have different standards

-The United States Patent Office has put out some useful guidance on patent subject matter eligibility which explains this test in greater detail to help understand if you can patent an algorithm.
+The United States Patent and Trademark Office has put out some useful guidance on patent subject matter eligibility.
+This explains this test in greater detail to help understand if you can patent a machine learning algorithm.

-An example of a recent algorithm-related patent can help explain the type of software code that could be eligible for a patent.
+An example of a recent algorithm-related patent can help explain the type of software code that could be eligible for software patents.
 For example, Amazon is seeking to patent an algorithm for :

 “a system for capturing and processing portions of a spoken utterance command that may occur before a wakeword.”

 Essentially, Amazon is hoping to patent the algorithm underlying the software idea that Alexa, its ‘smart’ speaker, will be able to recognize specific spoken words such as “love” or “hate” during speech taking place around it, even if the wakeword “hey Alexa” has not been used before making the statements.